WisconsinAIVision/UniversalFakeDetect/README.md

 ```
 - Each directory (e.g., progan) will contain real/fake images under `0_real` and `1_fake` folders respectively.
-- Dataset for the diffusion models (e.g., LDM/Glide) used in the paper will be released soon.
+- Dataset for the diffusion models (e.g., LDM/Glide) can be found [here](https://drive.google.com/file/d/1FXlGIRh_Ud3cScMgSVDbEWmPDmjcrm1t/view?usp=drive_link).
+Note that in the paper (Table 2/3), we had reported the results over 10k randomly sampled images.
+Since providing that many images for all the domains will take up too much space, we are only releasing 1k images for each domain; i.e., 1k images fake images and 1k real images for each domain (e.g., LDM-200).
+- Download and unzip the file into `./diffusion_datasets` directory.

 ## Evaluation